indirect/andre.arko.net/_posts/2013-05-12-deathmatch-bundler-vs-rubygemsorg.md

 layout: post
 ---

-<p class="aside">This talk was given at <a href="http://2013.scottishrubyconference.com">Scottish Ruby Conference 2013</a>, and the slides are <a href="https://speakerdeck.com/indirect/deathmatch-bundler-vs-rubygems-dot-org">available on SpeakerDeck</a>, as well as <a href="{{% postfile Deathmatch-Bundler-vs-Rubygems.pdf %}}">available for download as a PDF</a>.
+<p class="aside">This talk was given at <a href="http://2013.scottishrubyconference.com">Scottish Ruby Conference 2013</a>, and the slides are <a href="https://speakerdeck.com/indirect/deathmatch-bundler-vs-rubygems-dot-org">available on SpeakerDeck</a>, as well as <a href="{% postfile Deathmatch-Bundler-vs-Rubygems.pdf %}">available for download as a PDF</a>.
 This post doesn't correlate exactly to the slides, but it has the same content.</p>

 <script async class="speakerdeck-embed" data-id="57fa6d609d4901309d516e9dd498db92" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>